White paper

 Before going live, new customers are guided through the software transition period to ensure that all stakeholders are prepared.
 After that, dedicated support teams are available 24/7 to quickly resolve any issues that might arise.

-Once ONESOURCE is set up, most of its functions operate automatically and are supported off-site, so no baby-sitting is required by IT staff.
+Once ONESOURCE is set up, most of its functions operate automatically and are supported off-site, so no constant monitoring by IT staff is required.

-For instance, ONESOURCE tax modules include a content engine that powers a continuously updated library of tax laws, rules, and rates for 190 different countries.
-Every company’s tax profile is different, so tax tables need to be configured during installation to fit each customer’s unique tax footprint.
-Configuration only needs to happen once, however, because ONESOURCE’s indirect tax library is monitored and maintained by a team of Thomson Reuters® tax experts, and any changes to applicable tax regulations are automatically integrated into the company’s tax tables to ensure that all taxes are calculated correctly.
+For instance, ONESOURCE tax modules include a content engine that powers a continuously updated library of tax laws, rules, and rates for 200 different countries and territories.
+Every company's tax profile is different, so tax tables are configured during installation to fit each customer's unique tax footprint.
+Because ONESOURCE's indirect tax library is monitored and maintained by a team of Thomson Reuters tax experts, configuration only needs to happen one time.
+In addition, any changes to applicable tax regulations are automatically integrated into the company's tax tables to ensure that all taxes are calculated correctly.

-Connecting ONESOURCE to a company’s broader technological ecosystem also eliminates the hassles involved in getting different modules to communicate with each other.
+Connecting ONESOURCE to a company's broader technical ecosystem also eliminates any hassles involved with getting different modules to communicate with each other.
 Specialized import/export tools make data transfers easy, and seamless integration with other finance programs makes indirect tax data available to other stakeholders, increasing its utility and value to the larger enterprise.
-No extra coding from IT is required, saving time and off-site technical support reduces the cost of tax system maintenance.
+No extra coding from IT is required, which saves time, and off-site technical support reduces the cost of tax system maintenance.

 3. Ease of sourcing